-- (26) Where the fieldwork is undertaken along major or busy roads 'Caution Students on Road' signs are to be erected 300 metres from the field site. in both directions. - (27) Luminescent jackets are to be worn by one person at the start of the area of interest and by one person at the end of the area of interest and these two people are to: - a. inform the fieldwork party that a vehicle is approaching the fieldwork area; and - b. ensure that members of the fieldwork party do not venture out of the fieldwork area during the excursion stop. - (28) Fieldwork leaders are to ensure that all employees and students under their supervision are accounted for before leaving the excursion stop.
+(24) Where the fieldwork is undertaken along major or busy roads 'Caution - Students on Road' signs are to be erected 300 metres from the field site, in both directions.

+(25) Luminescent jackets are to be worn by one person at the start of the area of interest and by one person at the end of the area of interest and these two people are to:

+- a. inform the fieldwork party that a vehicle is approaching the fieldwork area; and - b. ensure that members of the fieldwork party do not venture out of the fieldwork area during the excursion stop.

+(26) Fieldwork leaders are to ensure all fieldwork participants under their supervision are accounted for before leaving the excursion stop.